FebinAugustine/evangelist-backend/implementation_steps.md

 1.  **Configure `application.properties`:**
     *   Set up the `spring.datasource.*` properties to connect to your local PostgreSQL database (`authdb`).
-    *   Configure `spring.jpa.hibernate.ddl-auto` to `validate` to ensure Hibernate checks the schema against Flyway migrations.
+    *   Configure `spring.jpa.hibernate.ddl-auto` to `validate` to ensure Hibernate checks the schema against Liquibase migrations.
+    *   Set up the `spring.liquibase.change-log` property to point to your master changelog file (e.g., `classpath:/db/changelog/db.changelog-master.xml`).
-    *   Set up the `spring.mail.*` properties with your SMTP server details (e.g., Gmail with an App Password).
+    *   Set up the `spring.mail.*` properties with your SMTP server details.
+Use an environment variable for the password (e.g., `spring.mail.password=${SPRING_MAIL_PASSWORD}`).
-    *   Define custom properties for JWT secrets and application URLs (`jwt.secret`, `app.base-url`, etc.).
+    *   Define custom properties for JWT secrets.
+The secret **must** be a valid, standard Base64-encoded string of at least 256 bits.
 2.  **Set up the Database:**
     *   Create the initial PostgreSQL database: `CREATE DATABASE authdb;`